QuTech-Delft/qtt/README.md

 ## Testing

 Tests for the qtt packages are contained in the subdirectory `tests` and as test functions (`test_*`) in the code.
-In order to run the tests you can use the following command from the command-line
+To run the tests you can run one of the commands below.
+Note that only `pytest` runs also the tests throughout the code while `python qtt/test.py` only runs the ones in the tests directory.
 ```
+> python qtt/test.py
 > pytest
 ```